-10 Things to Check Before Your MOT
+10 Really Easy Things to Check Before Your Car's MOT

-What Work is Carried Out in an MOT?
+What work is carried out in an MOT?

-During your MOT, the tester will look at the body of the car, the vehicle structure and general condition of the car, ensuring that it’s free from excessive damage in any particular areas.
+The MOT tester will look at the body of the car, the vehicle structure and general condition of the car, ensuring that it’s free from excessive damage in any particular areas.
 They’ll also look at tow bars, fuel/exhaust systems, seatbelts, seats, doors, mirrors, load security, brakes, tyres/wheels, lights, the bonnet, the windscreen, wipers/washers, the horn, steering/suspension and electrical components.

 It sounds like a lot, and may seem almost impossible to pass: just how do you make sure that all those things are working correctly day after day?